asokratis/asokratis.github.io/index.md

 ### 2019
 * [Optimizing Queries in BigQuery for Beginners](https://medium.com/@SoftDevLife/optimising-queries-in-bigquery-for-beginners-971be491f1de)
-<br> Learn what BigQuery contains under the hood and then go through a step by step guide on how to update data incrementally within a staging table.
-We discuss in detail several best practices to follow for maintaining costs.
+<br> Learn what BigQuery contains under the hood.
+Try our step by step guide on how to update a staging table incrementally.
+Get to know several best practices to follow for maintaining cost.

 ### 2018
 * [Python Currency Anywhere](https://github.com/asokratis/python-currency-anywhere)